 Remuneration is delivered via a combination of fixed and variable remuneration.
 Fixed remuneration reflects the role, responsibility and experience of a colleague.
-In addition to receiving a salary, benefits are available to UK based colleagues including, pensions, concessionary financial products, private medical cover and a retail discount scheme.
+In addition to receiving a salary, benefits are available to UK based colleagues including, pensions, private medical insurance, life insurance and other benefits that may be selected through the Group's flexible benefits plan.